 Step 3 – Buffing Your Woodwork

-Starting off the process, apply a liberal amount of danish oil.
-There’s no particular way of applying, do it however you want, but no puddles or pool up in any place.
+Starting off the process, apply a liberal amount of Danish oil.
+There’s no particular way of applying, do it however you want, but no puddles or pools up in any place.
 You have to soak the whole wood but make it a solid coat.

 After finishing the first buff, leave it for a few minutes, then apply again.
 Once you are done doing that, leave the wood to sit for 20 to 25 minutes.

 Now get a cleaning cloth or a towel, and wipe off any remaining oil from the surface.
 This is an important step, and you should not skip it.
 After that, let the wood dry for 24 or 48 hours.
 The more, the better.

 After 48 hours, you can apply the second layer of buff.
 Before you start doing that, you have to sand down the wood again.